Murder of Cynthia Gastelle: Identification

-Over the years, Gastelle's father would be called to examine remains and visit morgues according to her brother Greg Gastelle.
-Gastelle would eventually be added to NamUs and the Doe Network, however neither her dental X-rays or DNA was included on both sites which made comparisons between her and unidentified decedents challenging.
+Over the years, Gastelle's father would be called to examine remains and visit morgues, according to her brother Greg Gastelle.
+Gastelle would eventually be added to NamUs and the Doe Network.
+However, neither her dental X-rays nor DNA was included on both sites, which made comparisons between her and unidentified decedents challenging.
 In 2001, DNA evidence from the Jane Doe was entered into the national DNA database.
 In 2011, DNA samples from Gastelle's family were collected from an unrelated case elsewhere.
-That same year, a user on Websleuths noted that Gastelle was not on NamUs's exclusion list for the Jane Doe.
-The Takoma Park police were contacted in February 2011 to make a comparison between her and Jane Doe which was initiated that July.
+That same year, a user on Websleuths noted that Gastelle was not on NamUs exclusion list for Jane Doe.
+The Takoma Park police were contacted in February 2011 to make a comparison between her and Jane Doe, which was initiated that July.
 It was revealed in June 2012 that a match had been made via mitochondrial DNA.
-Gastelle's identification was preceded by the death of her mother Mary in 1993 and father Terence in 2001.
+Gastelle's identification was preceded by the death of her mother, Mary, in 1993 and her father, Terence, in 2001.

 Following Gastelle's identification, the investigation is now focused on finding Gastelle's killer.
-Detectives have stated an aim to speak to Gastelle's boyfriend at the time, whose first name is Micheal, nicknamed "Mike", but have made it clear that he is not considered a suspect.
+Detectives have stated an aim to speak to Gastelle's boyfriend at the time, whose first name is Micheal, but have made it clear that he is not considered a suspect.
 As of 2012, detectives were unable to locate Micheal.
 Investigators are also looking to understand how Gastelle's remains ended up in Virginia, as she was not known to have any ties to Prince William County.
-It is believed that Gastelle, who could not drive, did not go there of her own volition, but was instead driven there by someone else.
+It is believed that Gastelle, who could not drive, did not go there of her own volition but was instead driven there by someone else.
 It has not been stated whether this likely occurred before or after her death.